Oscar Halls: Career

 Halls signed a professional contract with Plymouth Argyle on his seventeenth birthday, having been with the club since being in the under-10s and travelling to training from his hometown of Penzance three times a week.
 He attended Mounts Bay Academy.
 He made his first-team debut on 30 August 2022, playing the full 90 minutes of a 1–1 draw with Bristol Rovers at Home Park in a group stage match in the EFL Trophy.
 He scored his first senior goal on 20 September, scoring a headed goal in a 3–1 victory at Swindon Town.
+He was one of four second-year apprentices to turn professional at the end of the 2022–23 season.

+On 10 May 2024, the club announced he would be released in the summer once his contract expired.

+In summer 2024 Halls joined Loyola Greyhounds, the soccer team representing Loyola University Maryland.